BOARD OF DIRECTORS

 Emmanuel Legrand – Vice President Finance

 Emmanuel has 20 years’ experience in financial controlling within international high-tech companies.
 After graduating from ESSEC Business School in France, he joined in 1997 the Siemens Semiconductors corporate finance headquarters in Germany to manage financial set-up and controlling of Design Centers abroad.
 He moved in 2001 to Infineon France as Financial Manager in charge of R&D sites and activities.
-Before joining Silicon Mobility this year, he had been Chief Financial Officer of INTEL Mobile Communications (IMC) France since 2011 and was appointed Managing Director of the Entity in 2013.
+Before joining Silicon Mobility in 2017, he had been Chief Financial Officer of INTEL Mobile Communications (IMC) France since 2011 and was appointed Managing Director of the Entity in 2013.
 He also took the role of EMEA Risk&Controls officer for IMC and completed audit missions in Europe and Asia for INTEL.

 Ewald Liess - Vice President of Sales